Humoresque (1946 film): Plot

-At his new apartment containing numerous photographs of Helen, he confesses his love for her to his mother.
+At his new apartment with numerous photographs of Helen, he confesses his love for her to his mother.
 They argue, and his mother slaps him.
-Disquieted by rumors he has heard, Helen's husband Victor asks her for a divorce.
-He is suspicious of her real intentions, asking her if she really can change and be happy with Paul, but Helen insists this is first time she has known real love.
+Disquieted by rumors he has heard, Victor asks Helen for a divorce.
+Suspicious of her real intentions, he asks her if she really can change and be happy with Paul; Helen insists this is the first time she has known real love.

-At a rehearsal, Paul is passed a note from Helen claiming good news.
-She asks to see him immediately, but he crumples the note and continues with the rehearsal of the Carmen Fantasie (adapted for the film by Franz Waxman from Bizet's Carmen).
-At Teddy's Bar, Helen becomes increasingly drunk, and she is unable to tolerate the house pianist's performing "Embraceable You".
+At a rehearsal, Paul is given a note from Helen claiming good news and asking to see him immediately.
+He crumples the note and continues with the rehearsal of the Carmen Fantasie (adapted for the film by Franz Waxman from Bizet's Carmen).
+At Teddy's Bar, Helen becomes increasingly drunk, and she is unable to tolerate the house pianist's performance of "Embraceable You".
 Paul arrives to take her home.
 He repeatedly tells her he wants to marry her but she tries to dissuade him, even as she declares how much she loves him.

-She goes to visit Paul's mother and attempts to convey that she understands herself, what sort of woman she is, but that she genuinely loves him.
-Esther does not bend; she does not believe Helen has any good intentions and demands she leave Paul alone.
+She goes to visit Paul's mother to persuade her that in spite of the "type of woman she is," she really loves him.
+Esther does not believe Helen's professed good intentions and demands she leave Paul alone.

-Neither Helen nor Esther attend Boray's next concert, his transcription of Wagner's Liebestod.
-Helen listens on the radio, after talking with him on the telephone and telling him not to worry.
-She drinks, becomes more upset with herself, and recalling her husband's words, realizes her dissolute past can only taint Paul's future.
-She walks along the beach and then to her death in the nearby ocean; in her jaded mind, this is the only logical resolution to their problems.
+Neither Helen nor Esther attend Boray's next concert where he plays his transcription of Wagner's Liebestod.
+Helen listens to him on the radio.
+She drinks, becomes upset with herself, realizing that her dissolute ways can only taint Paul's future.
+She walks along the beach and into the ocean to her death.
 Later, on the beach, a distraught Paul is comforted by the loyal Jeffers.

 Returning to the film's opening scene, Paul asks Jeffers to tell Bauer not to worry; he is not running away.
 The closing scene shows Paul walking on the street toward his family's grocery store.